David Baldacci Books in Order

 Beyond his writing career, David Baldacci founded the Wish You Well Foundation with his wife in 1999, which supports family literacy initiatives across the United States, and has been involved with organizations such as the National Multiple Sclerosis Society.

 He has received the International Thriller Writers’ ThrillerMaster Award, the Library of Virginia’s Lifetime Achievement Award in Fiction, and recognition as the 2024 PEN/Faulkner Literary Champion for his lifelong commitment to literary advocacy.
+His books have been translated in over 45 languages, and with more than 200 million copies around the world.

 David Baldacci Book Adaptations